raggi/openssl-osx-ca/README.md

-# openssl-osx-ca (and libressl-osx-ca)
+# osx-ca-certs (previously openssl-osx-ca (and libressl-osx-ca))

-A simple script intended to be run from `cron(1)` to sync an openssl style CA pem with the certificates found in the OSX Keychain(s).
+A simple tool and script intended to be run periodically by `launchd(8)` to sync an openssl style CA pem with the certificates found in the OSX Keychain(s).

-The name is now a misnomer, as the software will manage certificate bundles for both openssl and libressl installed under Homebrew.
+The original name is now a misnomer, as the software will manage certificate bundles for both openssl and libressl installed under Homebrew.

+The Makefile contains a target called `osx-ca-certs` that acts a lot like `security export -t certs -p`, except that it does not dump certificates that are marked as untrusted as the latter does.

 The keychains exported to the CA bundle by default are:
  * System.keychain
  * SystemRootCertificates.keychain
  * login.keychain (if run as a user)

-Note: You can disable login.keychain exports by supplying `--skip-login-keychain`.
-If you install as root, remember that user logins keychains will not be included.

 The installed CA pem file will be made available through the default X.509 store path, commonly `/usr/local/etc/openssl/cert.pem`.